Master Countif Contains In Google Sheets For Ultimate Data Control

 Using COUNTIF with "Contains"

-formula.
+When you want to count cells that contain specific text rather than an exact match, you can utilize wildcards in your COUNTIF formula.
 The asterisk (*) wildcard is particularly handy because it represents any number of characters, allowing you to count cells that contain a certain substring.

 Example Scenario

 Imagine you have a list of products, and you want to count how many products contain the word "organic."
-Here’s how you could set that up:
+Hereβs how you could set that up:

 - Suppose your product list is in column A (A1:A10).